ankaAR/bestiario5e/_creatures/crocodile.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), una criatura.
-Impacto: 7 (1d10 + 2) piercing damage, and the target is grappled (escape DC 12).
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 7 (1d10 + 2) puntos de daño perforante, and the target is grappled (escape DC 12).
 Until this grapple ends, the target is restrained, and the crocodile can't bite another target